Introducing Delta Signals: Geospatial Event Intelligence for Satellite Monitoring

 At the map level:

-• Daily refresh with deduplication — the same event reported by multiple outlets appears once, not hundreds of times
+- Continuous refresh through the day, with deduplication — the same event reported by many outlets appears once, not hundreds of times

 Designed for Analysts, Not Data Engineers